 It is illegal to drive an automobile in the state of Missouri without liability insurance.
 Not only that, but a driver must be able to provide proof of insurance to any law enforcement officer who requests it.
-This is sometimes referred to as duty to maintain financial responsibility.
-Most of the time when a traffic lawyer sees a no insurance ticket it is with another ticket, often speeding.
+This is sometimes referred to as the duty to maintain financial responsibility.
+Most of the time, when a traffic lawyer sees a no insurance ticket, it is with another ticket, often speeding.
 This is because a police officer needs a reason to make a traffic stop; they cannot pull drivers over at random to make sure their insurance is up to date.
 If you have multiple tickets, you need to contact an experienced traffic attorney like Ruth Beerup to protect your driving record.

 How Much Does a No Insurance Ticket Cost?

 The fines and punishment associated with a no insurance ticket are one thing if you had insurance at the time but couldn't show proof and another if you were actually driving without insurance.
 If you misplaced your card or couldn't access your information on your phone but were insured, you might be able to clear things up on your own.
-Generally, if you provide the court with proof that you were insured at the time of the ticket it will be dismissed.
+Generally, if you provide the court with proof that you were insured at the time of the ticket, it will be dismissed.
 The procedure for doing this varies from court to court.
-Some allow you to work with the clerks to take care of it at any time, others require an in-person appearance on the court date.
+Some allow you to work with the clerks to take care of it at any time.
+Others require an in-person appearance on the court date.
 You can call the court to see what you need to do, or you can hire a traffic lawyer for a nominal fee if you don't want to deal with it yourself.

-Supervision, Suspension or Points
+Supervision, Suspension, or Points

 In addition to those punishments, Mo.
-Rev. Sta. § 303.025 requires that one of the following three punishments be applied: an order of supervision, an order of suspension or 4 points on your driving record.
+Rev. Sta. § 303.025 requires that one of the following three punishments be applied: an order of supervision, an order of suspension, or 4 points on your driving record.

 An order for 4 points added to your driving record can put you in a bad situation.
 As mentioned above, tickets for no insurance often come with another ticket.
 These tickets, like speeding or illegal lane change, are 2 points under the Missouri point system.
-If you plead guilty to both you will have 6 points on your record.
-That means that if you have any other tickets from the past 18 months or get any in the next 18 months your license will be suspended because the limit is 8 points in an 18 month period.
+If you plead guilty to both, you will have 6 points on your record.
+That means that if you have any other tickets from the past 18 months or get any in the next 18 months, your license will be suspended because the limit is 8 points in an 18 month period.
 Additionally, a no insurance ticket can not be removed from your driving record.
 So, the consequences of a guilty plea on a no insurance ticket can be severe.

 Can I Get a No Insurance Ticket Dismissed?

 That depends on what kind of no insurance ticket you have.
 If you were insured at the time, yes.
 You or your lawyer can contact the court to have the ticket dismissed with court costs.
-As a matter of fact, the statute specifically says that any person who can show that they were insured at the time the officer wrote the citation shall not be found guilty of violating the statute.
+As a matter of fact, the statute specifically says that any person who can show that they were insured when the officer wrote the citation shall not be found guilty of violating the statute.
 In other words, the court cannot legally find you guilty just because you misplaced your insurance card.